ajay0366-ui/devops_demo0/README.md

 # devops_demo0
-this repo use pull and fetrh request demo (how to use)
+this repo use pull and fetch request demo (how to use)